Studying online

 Description

 This unit examines the history and philosophy of feminism, from its emergence in eighteenth-century liberal humanism to the present.
 Students read key texts by protofeminist or feminist writers from a range of disciplines, such as Mary Wollstonecraft, Virginia Woolf, Simone de Beauvoir, Mary Daly, Audre Lorde, the French feminists, Alice Walker, Donna Haraway, and Gloria Anzaldua.
 Through this interdisciplinary survey, students critically evaluate the multiple strands of feminist thought, including liberal, radical, socialist, psychoanalytic, ecological, postcolonial, postmodern and post-feminist.
 Students undertake 'slow readings' of the key texts, with certain activities and assessments foregrounding affective or 'feelingful' responses which are explored prior to critical and analytical exploration of the texts.
 This work of 'slow reading' is linked to a methodological focus on (1) the role of affect in knowledge production; and (2) the importance of listening in fostering transformative cultural change.
-As a Category A Broadening unit and also a level 3 core unit for students undertaking the gender studies major, the unit also provides an opportunity for students with differing levels of knowledge about feminism to engage in respectful and constructive discussion of the issues, in a way that mirrors the dynamics of many feminist interventions in the world beyond university.
+As an elective as well as a level 3 core unit for students undertaking the gender studies major, the unit also provides an opportunity for students with differing levels of knowledge about feminism to engage in respectful and constructive discussion of the issues, in a way that mirrors the dynamics of many feminist interventions in the world beyond university.

 Credit